Spegeli/PokemoGoBot-GottaCatchEmAll/README.md

 # Pokemon-Go-Rocket-API
-Note: To use the API you have to be an expierienced Developer, do not touch or modify Project Files if you are not experienced.
+Note: To use the API you have to be an experienced Developer, do not touch or modify Project Files if you are not experienced.

 Example: